AnsonNing/ML4SCI-GSoC-2025-task/Specific Task 2/README.md

 - **HCAL (Hadronic Calorimeter)**
 - **Tracks**

-Each sample represents a jet event, and the dataset is stored in an **HDF5 file**.
+Each sample represents a jet event, and the dataset is stored in an HDF5 file (`quark-gluon_data-set_n139306.hdf5`).

 ## Data Processing